jhpyle/docassemble/_docs/config.md

 However, please be aware of the security implications of giving elevated privileges to non-logged in users.

+## <a name="supervisor"></a>Username and password for the supervisord daemon

+For increased security when using a [multi-server arrangement], **docassemble** has the option of using a username and password when **docassemble** containers need to send [supervisor] commands to themselves or to others.
+The username and password are set through the [Docker] environment variables `DASUPERVISORUSERNAME` and `DASUPERVISORPASSWORD`.
+The values of these variables are stored in the `supervisor` directive of the Configuration, which is a dictionary with keys `user` and `password`.
+This directive should be considered read-only; it will be set from environment variables when the server starts and never be changed.
+Although the `supervisor` directive will be visible when calling [`get_config()`], it should not appear in your Configuration YAML.

 ## <a name="config from"></a>Importing configuration directives